How To Sell Your Business: The Complete Guide To Selling A Company In 7 Simple Steps

 Selling A Business: A Step-By-Step Checklist

-Here is another quick recap of the main points we dug into above.
-You’ll want to keep these in mind as you plan your exit strategy and move towards a successful closing:
+Here’s a quick recap of the main points.
+You’ll want to keep these in mind as you plan your exit strategy and move toward a successful closing:

 - Define your personal goals in selling your business.